prajwal8074/SMS_LLM/AWS/README.md

     * This script utilizes the `RedisCache` class from `cache.py` to perform the caching operation.

 ## Deployment Guide
+### Check the workflow .github/workflows/deploy.yml for better understanding
+### Also check the workflow aws-unit-tests.yml.yml for understanding project features

 ## Table of Contents
 - [System Architecture Overview](#1-system-architecture-overview)